danja/dreamachine/README.md

 Need to generate sine & square waves.
 Also noise for audio.
 The ESP32 is fast enough that I'm sure a lookup table or anything remotely fancy won't be needed.

+[Oh wait, just remembered pink noise can be a tricky one, gets hellish/kludgy in analog circuits because it's white with 3dB/octave low pass, standard filters are 6dB/octave or multiples.
+Must be easier in code..?
+I should read more.]

 Need to read from encoders - whatever library.

 Drive display - ditto.